 South Access and Trail Route (Class 1)

-From the north end of Hayden go north slightly less than three miles on Highway 95 to the intersection of Highway 57.
+From the north end of Hayden, go north slightly less than three miles on US-95 to the intersection with ID-57.
 A new traffic light and intersection reconstruction occurred here in 2009.
-Continue straight on 95 for just over two miles to East Ohio Match Road.
+Continue straight on US-95 for just over two miles to East Ohio Match Road.
 Take a right on this road and continue for 7.5 miles to where the Ohio Match meets the Hayden Creek Road.
-The Ohio Match starts off paved, but will soon turn to gravel.
-It is in pretty good shape, but there are a lot of corners before reaching Hayden Creek and this is a high use road so be cautious of oncoming traffic.
-Take a left on the Hayden Creek Road (road 473) and continue for approximately 7.5 miles to road 406.
-Turn left on 406 and continue for almost a mile.
+The Ohio Match starts off paved but soon turns to gravel.
+It is in pretty good shape, but there are a lot of corners before reaching Hayden Creek.
+This is a high use road so beware of oncoming traffic.
+Take a left on Hayden Creek Road (FSR-473) and continue for approximately 7.5 miles to FSR-406.
+Turn left on FSR-406 and continue for almost a mile.
 There will be a trail sign and a couple wide spots for a few vehicles to park.
 This is the trailhead.

 This drive up the bottom of the Hayden Creek basin is quite scenic in deep dark hemlock and cedar forests.
-About five miles up the 473 the road starts to climb in elevation giving a few views of the heavily forested basin to the west.
-Then a ridge top is met and the road turns left and meets the 406 to the left almost immediately.
-To return just follow the same route out or continue west beyond the trailhead on the 406 road to the 1530 road.
-The 1530 road drops down to meet the lower 473 road in the drainage bottom about 3.5 miles up from the Ohio Match/473 junction.
+About five miles up FSR-473, the road starts to climb in elevation giving a few views of the heavily-forested basin to the west.
+Then a ridge top is met and the road turns left and meets FSR-406 to the left almost immediately.
+To return, just follow the same route out or continue west beyond the trailhead on FSR-406 to FSR-1530.
+FSR-1530 drops down to meet FSR-473 in the drainage bottom about 3.5 miles up from the Ohio Match/FSR-473 junction.
 It is narrower with more curves, but being higher up, probably gives better views.